As an Amazon Associate we earn from qualifying purchases.

-The underwire bra has been around for years, and it shows no signs of losing its market.
+The underwire bra can be considered the most popular type.
+I’ve had them for years, and it shows no signs of losing their market.
 There are different reasons why women continue to buy them.
+If you’re still a fan of the underwire, let one of your reasons be for comfort.

-If you want our final vote (without all the reading), the Warner This is Not a Bra Full Coverage Underwire Bra wins for Overall Most Comfortable Underwire Bra.
+If you want my final vote (without all the reading), the Warner This is Not a Bra Full Coverage Underwire Bra wins for Overall Most Comfortable Underwire Bra.

 First off, Maidenform’s Comfort Devotion Bra is almost like a full coverage bra, but with a plunging effect.
 The low V neckline highlights a cleavage that the push-up underwire reinforces from the bottom up.

-This bra's purpose is for women who have a lot of boob to cover and lift, but still want enough of it to be on show.
-For what it's worth, this bra does the job done mostly for average-sized women and some plus size ones.
+This bra’s purpose is for women who have a lot of boobs to cover and lift, but still, want enough of it to be on show.
+For what it’s worth, this bra does the job done mostly for average-sized women and some plus size ones.

 If you’re on the smaller end of the spectrum (A cup), you can try seeing if you have a comparable bra size in a B cup by sizing down your band size.
 However, this bra does reportedly fit true to size.
 If you are a cup size such as 30-32A, this may not be the best bra for you.

 While this bra does include underwiring, the underwire is sealed within the cloud foam cups.
-This acts like a pillow for your breasts with a soft, suede feel.
+This acts as a pillow for your breasts with a soft, suede feel.

 If not for that, this bra also has a smoothing effect in the back and sides so it’s not showing or traced through your clothes.
 From lifting to aesthetic functions, this bra does both discreetly so.